okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/java/configlocations.md

 4. Configure Java system properties
 5. Program the configuration explicitly in your application

-Each increasing configuration step supersedes the previous configuration.
+Each increasing configuration option supersedes the previous configuration.
 For example, if you configure the `~/.okta/okta.yaml` file and set environment variables with different configuration values, the values in the environment variables will override the configurations in the `~/.okta/okta.yaml` file.

 ### Option 1 and 2: YAML configuration